datalad-handbook/book/docs/basics/101-115-symlinks.rst

    $ cd books
    $ tree

-If you don't know what you are looking at, this looks weird, if not worse: intimidating, wrong, or broken.
+If you do not know what you are looking at, this looks weird, if not worse: intimidating, wrong, or broken.
 First of all: no, **it is all fine**.
 But let's start with the basics of what is displayed here to understand it.